Edward Gierek: Economic expansion and decline

-Since the riots that brought down Gomułka were caused primarily by economic difficulties, Gierek promised economic reform and instituted a program to modernize industry and increase the availability of consumer goods.
-His "reform" was based primarily on large scale foreign borrowing, not accompanied by major systemic restructuring.
+As the riots that had brought down Gomułka were caused primarily by economic difficulties, Gierek promised economic reform and instituted a program to modernize industry and increase the availability of consumer goods.
+His "reform" was based primarily on large-scale foreign borrowing, not accompanied by major systemic restructuring.
 The need for deeper reform was obscured by the investment boom the country was enjoying in the first half of the 1970s.
 The first secretary's good relations with Western leaders, especially France's Valéry Giscard d'Estaing and West Germany's Helmut Schmidt, were a catalyst for his receiving foreign aid and loans.
-Gierek is widely credited with opening Poland to political and economic influence from the Western Bloc.
+Gierek is widely credited with opening Poland to political and economic influence from the West.
 He himself extensively traveled abroad and received important foreign guests in Poland, including three presidents of the United States.
 Gierek also was trusted by Leonid Brezhnev, which meant that he was able to pursue his policies (globalization of Poland's economy) without much Soviet interference.
-He had readily granted the Soviets concessions that his predecessor Gomułka would consider contrary to the Polish national interest.
+He had readily granted the Soviets concessions that his predecessor Gomułka would have considered contrary to the Polish national interest.

-Standard of living increased markedly in Poland in the first half of the 1970s, and for a time Gierek was hailed as a miracle-worker.
+The standard of living increased markedly in Poland in the first half of the 1970s, and for a time Gierek was hailed as a miracle worker.
 Poles, to an unprecedented degree, were able to purchase desired consumer items such as compact cars, travel to the West rather freely, and even a solution to the intractable housing supply problem seemed to be on the horizon.
 Decades later many remembered the period as the most prosperous in their lives.
 The economy, however, began to falter during the 1973 oil crisis, and by 1976 price increases became necessary.
-The June 1976 protests were brutally suppressed by police, but the planned price increases were canceled.
+The June 1976 protests were forcibly suppressed, but the planned price increases were canceled.
 The greatest accumulation of foreign debt occurred in the late 1970s, as the regime struggled to counter the effects of the crisis.